-(i) NOTE: Slot 1 supports both M.2 2230 and M.2 2280 SSD.
+(i) NOTE: Both slots 1 and 2 support M.2 2230 and M.2 2280 SSD.

-The figure indicates the location of the solid-state drive in slot 1 and provides a visual representation of the bracket alignment procedure to accommodate the M.2 2230 solid-state drive.
+The figure indicates the location of the solid-state drive bracket and provides a visual representation of the bracket alignment procedure to accommodate the M.2 2230 solid-state drive from slot 2.